 Soil Health Farm Tour

 Farmers in southeastern Minnesota are taking steps to build healthy soil by deploying a range of conservation practices on their land.
-Join the partners on July 31 for a bus tour to meet three farmers during a mobile field day!
-Free registration with lunch included.
+The self-guided Soil Health Farm Tour highlights nine farms in southeastern Minnesota where conservation practices are at work.

 Explore the interactive map and resources below.